DarkXaHTeP/DarkXaHTeP.Extensions.Configuration.Consul/README.md

 Please note that both host and port should be specified to be used.

 #### Parsing sub-keys
-Let's assume that your Consul KV Store contains next keys with corresponding values:
+Let's assume that your Consul KV Store contains next keys:

 | Key                                      |
 |------------------------------------------|
 | ExampleConsulKey/key1                    |